-The table specifies minimum carriage requirements for ships of different tonnage, the tasks or the purpose the equipment shall serve and the type of workstation (WS), at which the equipment shall be used and shall be installed.
-Refer also to table 2.1.1 specifying equipment in relation to functions and tasks.
+Table 3.3.2 specifies minimum carriage requirements for ships of different tonnage, the tasks or the purpose the equipment shall serve and the type of workstation (WS), at which the equipment shall be used and shall be installed.
+Refer also to Table 2.1.1 specifying equipment in relation to functions and tasks.